 4. Request two letters of recommendation from faculty members who are familiar with your work.
 Letters should be emailed from faculty directly to email@example.com.

 Students who are selected will be notified in late March.

 - Dr. Sophie George.
-The effect of food patches on the behavior of seastar larvae in haloclines, and protein expression by larvae exposed to fluctuating salinity.
+The effects of food patches on the behavior of seastar larvae in haloclines, and protein expression by larvae exposed to fluctuating salinity.